-Welcome to the Family Medicine Residency Training Program at Family Health Centers of San Diego (FHCSD).
+Welcome to Family Health Centers of San Diego’s

 The mission of the Family Medicine Residency Training Program is to recruit and train physicians from diverse backgrounds who are interested in providing care to the underserved communities of San Diego, while providing high-quality, broad-based clinical education and experience.

 We are in the midst of a health care workforce shortage.
 In 2009, the Affordable Care Act set aside approximately $230 million dollars to encourage the development of primary care residency training in ambulatory health centers, community health centers and Federally Qualified Health Centers.
 Research has shown graduates from these programs are more likely to practice in underserved environments, which significantly positively impacts the health care workforce shortage.

 We have unique curriculum tracks which cater to our special populations.
 Our HIV track allows for residents to have a longitudinal experience in our HIV clinic and, upon completion, our residents sit for the AAHIVM certification exam and are able to practice as HIV specialists.
 Through our Global Health Area of Concentration, residents learn how to build capacity for refugees, participate in an international elective and attend the AAFP Global Health Summit.
 Residents on our Sports Medicine Track participate in longitudinal Sports Medicine Clinics with our Sports Medicine faculty and attend the AMSSM National Conference.
 Our Integrative Medicine Track teaches residents how to meld various approaches to patient care.
 All of our residents participate in innovative curriculum including Trauma-Informed Care, Medication-Assisted Treatment and Transgender Medicine.
 Community-based ambulatory health care is the future of medicine in the United States, and we are excited to lead the way.
 Our program provides the highest-quality education in a real-world setting to improve the health disparities of our community’s most vulnerable patients.
 If community medicine, underserved medicine, social determinants of health and improving health care disparities and health care workforce shortages energizes you, then we invite you to apply!